cj-mills/christianjmills/_posts/2020-12-17-In-Game-Style-Transfer-Experiments-1.md

 ### Unity Performance

 The model did a surprisingly okay job stylizing the Kinematica demo despite having only trained on one hundred images of a lynx.
 Flickering is also significantly reduced.
 It didn't even give me any headaches importing the ONNX file into Unity.
 The only catch was performance.
-The model that I've been using ran `720 x 540` at approximately 25fps.
+The model that I've been using runs `720 x 540` at approximately 25fps.
 This new model runs the same resolution at about 9fps.
 You'd probably need to wait a couple generations of GPUs before you could get playable frame rates with the model as is.

 ![few_shot_mosaic](..\images\in-game-style-transfer-experiments\part-1\few_shot_mosaic.gif)